therufs/loopoll/README.md

         you won`t be able to return to the voting page again.
         Questions with two answers will display as a bar chart, else pie chart.
 (All questions must have two answers.)>

+###Known bugs:
+- Display page for each question shows the top answer incorrectly.
+This was an extra feature we added, but one we'd like to see functioning.
+- Login validation is preventing question creation.

 ##Original Specs: